emschu/oerc/README.md

 ### OpenApi 3 specification

-If you run the (backend) server (just run `oerc server`) an OpenApi 3 specification is shipped at `http://localhost:8080/spec/openapi3.json`, respectively `/spec/openapi3.yaml`.
+If you run the (backend) server (`oerc server`) an OpenApi 3 specification is shipped at `http://localhost:8080/spec/openapi3.json`, respectively `.yaml`.
 Or - alternatively - have a look at the spec files in [this directory](./docs).

-Please notify the maintainer of this project if you build something around the JSON HTTP API oerc offers (for the mail address see below in `License` section).

 ## License

-This project is licensed under [GNU Affero General Public License 3 or later](./LICENSE).
+This project is licensed under [GNU Affero General Public License 3](./LICENSE).

 ```text
 oerc, alias oer-collector